chrisdlangton/aws-security-review/README.md

 5. Refactor codebase to use recommended controls for auto-remediation actions, where available.

+6. Maybe support risk vuln aggregators that don't themselves support standardards (STIX or CVRF), hopefully they start caring about standards before I get to this

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.